Update passbolt on Debian

 3. Upgrade your system

-This command will trigger an upgrade on your whole debian system:
+This commands will trigger an upgrade on your whole Debian system:

 4. Clear the cache